Economy of Israel: Agriculture

 In 2017, 2.4% of the country's GDP is derived from agriculture.
 Of a total labor force of 2.7 million, 2.6% are employed in agricultural production while 6.3% in services for agriculture.
 While Israel imports substantial quantities of grain (approximately 80% of local consumption), it is largely self-sufficient in other agricultural products and foodstuffs.
 For centuries, farmers of the region have grown varieties of citrus fruits, such as grapefruit, oranges and lemons.
 Citrus fruits are still Israel's major agricultural export.
 In addition, Israel is one of the world's leading greenhouse-food-exporting countries.
 Israel also produces and exports flowers and cotton.
 The country exports more than $1.3 billion worth of agricultural products every year, including farm produce as well as $1.2 billion worth of agricultural inputs and technology.
+Israeli technological innovations in agriculture and water technology have given the Israeli AgTech sector a competitive edge and allows Israeli agtech companies to operate in numerous countries around the world.

+Automobile

+The Sussita (Hebrew: סוסיתא) was an Israeli automobile manufactured by Autocars Co. between 1960 and 1978, initially in Haifa and later in Tirat Carmel.
+Produced in station wagon, commercial van, and pickup truck versions, the Sussita became an iconic symbol of early Israeli industry and is now considered a collector's item, alongside the sports car Sabra, also produced by Autocars Co.